 There are a few tips you’ll want to follow when you make this recipe.

-- The most important one is to add only enough flour to not make the empanada dough sticky.
+- The most important tip is to add only enough flour to make the empanada dough not sticky.
 Adding too much flour may result in a thicker, flakier crust but also risks the shell cracking.